 And rough around the edges.

-And I smiled and jumped up and down and awkwardly dolphin clapped and told him I loved it.
+I jumped up and down and awkwardly dolphin clapped and told him I loved it.

-And I then I took another look and told him it reminded me of……
+And then I took another look and told him it reminded me of……

-If I’m keeping it real here….there are so many times when I doubt myself and my projects and my decorating and my questionable red velvet pant choice and I then I see someone newer and shinier with perfect teeth and perfect hair and the appearance of perfection and birds singing around their head and rose petals dropping when they walk.
+If I’m keeping it real here there are so many times when I doubt myself and my projects and my decorating and my questionable workout bell bottom pant choice and I then I see someone newer and shinier with perfect teeth and perfect hair and the appearance of perfection and birds singing around their head and rose petals dropping when they walk.

 And I try to tell myself I’m amazing.